-We live in a time of smartphones, tablets, and other mobile devices, all of which have changed the way we access and browse the web.
+Smartphones, tablets, and other mobile devices have dramatically changed the way we access and browse the web.

-This, however, doesn’t mean that desktop computers and their traditional keyboard and mouse setup are now obsolete – far from it, in fact.
+This doesn’t mean that desktop computers and their traditional keyboard and mouse setup are now obsolete, though – far from it, in fact.

 The desktop-based web experience is very much alive and is most ideal for heavy browsing and researching.

-And when it comes to desktop-based Internet browsers, Google Chrome is, hands down, the most popular browser by a mile, commanding a market share of 70%.
+And when it comes to desktop-based Internet browsers, Google Chrome is the most popular browser by a mile, commanding a market share of 64%.

-By comparison, the next most popular browser, Firefox, only accounts for 9.78% of the market.
+By comparison, the next most popular browser, Safari, accounts for just 19% of the market.

 Here’s a list of the most useful Chrome shortcuts that will boost your productivity when browsing the Internet and help you maximize your Google Chrome experience.

 1. Go Incognito Mode